Lemonsavery/getFace/README.md

-Has dependencies for python libraries: numpy, stl.
+getFace has dependencies for python libraries: numpy, stl.